Climate Jargon

 Climatology: Scientific study of climate

-CO2: Carbon dioxide
+CO2: See Carbon dioxide

 Coalbed methane: Methane trapped in underground coal

-Coastal inundation: See coastal flooding
+Coastal inundation: See Coastal flooding

-Cogeneration: Using both heat and electric power from one energy source
+Combined Heat and Power (CHP): Using both heat and electric power from one energy source

 Conference Of Parties (COP): United Nations organization to review and carry out the Framework Convention on Climate Change